ebi-uniprot/uniprot-manual/help/structure_section.md

 Example: [Q9H165](https://www.uniprot.org/uniprotkb/Q9H165/feature-viewer).

-# AlphaFold structural models
+# AlphaFold DB structural models

-A 3D structural model from AlphaFold prediction is always presented as a full-length monomeric protein based on the protein canonical sequence, without any ligands or interacting partners.
+A 3D structural model from an AlphaFold DB prediction is usually presented as a full-length monomeric protein based on the protein canonical sequence, without any ligands or interacting partners.
 These structural models are shown with a per-residue confidence score (pLDDT) that indicates the confidence of the prediction.
 Confidence is color-coded in the 3D structural viewer of a protein entry, and in the AlphaFold confidence track of the protein feature viewer, to indicate the confidence of the prediction along the amino acid sequence.

 Example: [P05067](https://www.uniprot.org/uniprotkb/P05067/feature-viewer).

+AlphaFold DB is also providing large-scale datasets from scientific communities with deep domain expertise, which may result in multiple structural models for a protein provided by AlphaFold DB.
+Please see the AlphaFold DB [collaborators page](https://www.alphafold.com/collaborators) for details.

-It is possible that an AlphaFold prediction is not available for your protein of interest, this might be for multiple reasons, such as sequence length (longer sequences might not be included).
-It is also possible that the canonical sequence could have been updated since the AlphaFold prediction was made and therefore the 3D-structural prediction may not be based on the latest canonical sequence.
+It is possible that an AlphaFold DB prediction is not available for your protein of interest, this might be for multiple reasons, such as sequence length (longer sequences might not be included).
+It is also possible that the canonical sequence could have been updated since the AlphaFold DB prediction was made and therefore the 3D-structural prediction may not be based on the latest canonical sequence.
 If this is the case, a warning will be displayed.

-For all reasons why an AlphaFold prediction might not be available, please [see the AlphaFoldDB FAQ](https://alphafold.ebi.ac.uk/faq#faq-4).
+For all reasons why an AlphaFold DB prediction might not be available, please [see the AlphaFold DB FAQ](https://alphafold.ebi.ac.uk/faq#faq-4).

 # 3D-Beacons structural models